18553382068 13951158508

 3) Exhaust noise

-A. Fundamental frequency exhaust noise
+A. Basic frequency exhaust noise.

-Normally, the main component of diesel engine exhaust noise is periodic noise with the ignition frequency of the diesel engine as the fundamental frequency, but there is clutter in the middle.
-This is because the combustion conditions of each cylinder and the wear of each exhaust valve are not the same, so each cylinder The period of exhaust noise is slightly different.
+Generally speaking, the main component of diesel engine exhaust noise is periodic noise with the diesel engine ignition frequency as the base frequency, but there is clutter in the middle.
+This is because the combustion conditions of each cylinder and the wear of each exhaust valve are not the same, so the exhaust noise periods of each cylinder are slightly different.

 B. Air column resonance noise

-C. Injection noise, turbulence noise and eddy noise
+C. Injection noise, turbulent noise and eddy

 4) Fan noise

-5) Combustion noise
+5)

 6) Electromagnetic noise